 The two products in which the first pilot works were performed involving Titebond Ultimate III wood glue and Dap Weldwood Contact Cement.
 There was a structure created which consisted of boards that were constructed to make a 4”x6” rectangle with a depth of approximately three inches.
 Boards were also cut, one to cover the complete bottom of the structure and one to fit into the top of the structure used to compress the material.
 The structures were held together by Surebond Woodstik glue sticks.
 The structures were encased with the glue so the material would not be able to escape the corners of the structure to ensure proper saturation and compression.
 The material was then placed within the structure after an aluminum foil layer of the wrap was added so the material would not stick to the structure.
-After the material was added another wood plate was added, and then clamped down to compress the material.
+After the material was added another wood plate was added, and then forced down to compress the material.
 The structure was left alone for 24 hours minimum to ensure complete drying time with the outcome to be observed afterward.